Exceptions to the General Rules

 - A dependent of a service member of the U.S. Armed Forces who died in the line of duty after September 11, 2001, eligible to receive veteran’s education assistance.

-- A dependent of an active-duty service member of the U.S. Armed Forces who has received transferred benefits under the Post-9/11 GI Bill, who resides in California.
+- A dependent of an active-duty service member of the U.S. Armed Forces who have received transferred benefits under the Post-9/11 GI Bill, who resides in California.

 - A member or the dependent of a member of the U.S. Armed Forces stationed in California on active duty for more than 30 days.